1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Hyperplastic Polyps in Houston

-• Risk assessment & counseling: Family history evaluation and genetic counseling for personalized screening plans.
+• Risk assessment: Analysis of the family history and genetic counseling of the individual screening plans.

 Why Choose GastroDoxs?